ecpolley/Machine_Learning_Articles/README.md

 # Machine Learning Articles
-Collection of articles for the Machine Learning Journal Club
+Collection of articles for the Machine Learning Journal Club.

 ## Overview